VHS: Video recording

-VHS tapes have 3.4 MHz of video bandwidth and 629 kHz of chroma bandwidth, which is lower than the 6 MHz in NTSC broadcasts, and the 5 MHz in Type C videotape.
-The luminance (black and white) portion of the video is recorded as a frequency modulated, with a down-converted "color under" chroma (color) signal amplitude modulated directly at the baseband.
-Each helical track contains a single field ('even' or 'odd' field, equivalent to half a frame, see interlaced video) encoded as an analog raster scan, similar to analog TV broadcasts.
-The horizontal resolution is 240 lines per picture height, or about 320 lines across a scan line, and the vertical resolution (the number of scan lines) is the same as the respective analog TV standard (576 for PAL or 486 for NTSC; usually, somewhat fewer scan lines are actually visible due to overscan).
-In modern-day digital terminology, NTSC VHS is roughly equivalent to 333×480 pixels luma and 40×480 chroma resolutions (see also chroma subsampling, 333×480 pixels=159,840 pixels or 0.16 MP (1/6 of a megapixel)), while PAL VHS offers the equivalent of about 335×576 pixels luma and 40×576 chroma (the vertical chroma resolution of PAL is not limited by any mechanism; SECAM is limited in resolution by a delay line mechanism).
+VHS machines record up to 3 MHz of baseband video bandwidth and 300 kHz of baseband chroma bandwidth.
+The luminance (black and white) portion of the video is frequency modulated and combined with a down-converted "color under" chroma (color) signal that is encoded using quadrature amplitude modulation.
+Including side bands, the signal on a VHS tape can use up to 10 MHz of RF bandwidth.

+VHS horizontal resolution is 240 Television Lines or TVL, about 320 lines across a scan line.
+The vertical resolution (number of scan lines) is the same as the respective analog TV standard (625 or 525 lines; somewhat fewer scan lines are actually visible due to overscan and the VBI).
+In modern-day digital terminology, NTSC VHS resolution is roughly equivalent to ~333×480 (~159,840 pixels or ~0.16 MP) for luma and ~40×480 pixels for chroma.
+PAL VHS resolution is roughly ~333×576 pixels for luma and ~40×576 pixels for chroma (although when decoded PAL and SECAM half the vertical color resolution).

 JVC countered 1985's SuperBeta with VHS HQ, or High Quality.
 The frequency modulation of the VHS luminance signal is limited to 3 megahertz, which makes higher resolutions technically impossible even with the highest-quality recording heads and tape materials, but an HQ branded deck includes luminance noise reduction, chroma noise reduction, white clip extension, and improved sharpness circuitry.
-The effect was to increase the apparent horizontal resolution of a VHS recording from 240 to 250 analog (equivalent to 333 pixels from left-to-right, in digital terminology).
+The effect was to increase the apparent horizontal resolution of a VHS recording from 240 to 250 TVL (equivalent to 333 pixels from left-to-right, in digital terminology).
 The major VHS OEMs resisted HQ due to cost concerns, eventually resulting in JVC reducing the requirements for the HQ brand to white clip extension plus one other improvement.

-In 1987, JVC introduced a new format called Super VHS (often known as S-VHS) which extended the bandwidth to over 5 megahertz, yielding 420 analog horizontal (560 pixels left-to-right).
+In 1987, JVC introduced a new format called Super VHS (often known as S-VHS) which extended the bandwidth to over 5 megahertz, yielding 420 TVL (equivalent to 560 pixels left-to-right, in digital terminology).
 Most Super VHS recorders can play back standard VHS tapes, but not vice versa.
 S-VHS was designed for higher resolution, but failed to gain popularity outside Japan because of the high costs of the machines and tapes.
 Because of the limited user base, Super VHS was never picked up to any significant degree by manufacturers of pre-recorded tapes, although it was used extensively in the low-end professional market for filming and editing.